canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 Expressions are used to match packets, while statements dictate what actions should be be taken.
 A rule without statements is valid and can be used for debugging purposes, as it will be reported by the :ref:`rule tracing <Rule tracing>` for any matched packets.
-For example, the following rule will match locally-generated IPv4 UDP packets without taking any actions (note the use of the `ip protocol udp` expression, as opposed to `meta l4proto udp`: this will match only IPv4 packets):
+For example, the following highlighted rule will match locally-generated IPv4 UDP packets without taking any actions (note the use of the ``ip protocol udp`` expression, as opposed to ``meta l4proto udp``: this will match only IPv4 packets):

 .. code-block:: nft
     :caption: /etc/nftables/tables.d/test-firewall.conf
     :linenos:
+    :emphasize-lines: 8

     #!/usr/sbin/nft -f